 Service animal and pet relief areas are located both pre- and post-security.
 Pre-security, find the area outside baggage claim at the north end of the terminal (lower level).
 The post-security pet relief area is located in the Concourse Connector, at the south end closest to gates C1/C2.

 Portland International Airport offers mailing services, and baggage storage and delivery.
-Mailing services include a Mailsafe Express mailing station at each security checkpoint which allows you to mail prohibited items back to your home (or destination) if you accidently bring them to the checkpoint.
-Envelopes and first-class postage stamps can be purchased pre-security at The Oregonian News store near the A/B/C security checkpoint and at Your Northwest Travel Mart store near the D/E security checkpoint.
+Mailing services include a Mailsafe Express mailing station at each security checkpoint which allows you to mail prohibited items back to your home (or destination) if you accidentally bring them to the checkpoint.
+Envelopes and first-class postage stamps can be purchased pre-security at The Oregonian News store near the B/C security checkpoint and at Your Northwest Travel Mart store near the D/E security checkpoint.

 Mail drops are located at the South Service Center in Clocktower Plaza.
 Once daily pick-ups are provided Monday through Saturday.
 UPS and FedEx also have drop boxes at the South Service Center.